mauvaisetroupe/architech/content/en/deeplearning/machine-learning-specialization/c1-supervised-ml/_index.md

 ---
 title: "C1 - Supervised Machine Learning : Regression and Classification"
 type: docs
+description: "Dive into ML with Python, covering regression, classification, and best practices in AI innovation."

 ---

 In the first course of the Machine Learning Specialization, you will: